Hishamulhakeem/Simple-MediaView-Video-Player/README.md

 - This project is intended as a beginner-friendly UI application.
 - Great for learning JavaFX basics such as MediaView, Button actions, and CSS styling.

-## 📄 License

-MIT License (You can modify/remove this if not applicable)

 ---

 Feel free to fork, star, or contribute!